 Credible is a highly regarded loan marketplace.
 Lenders in Credible’s network will make loans up to $100,000.
 They serve borrowers with credit scores over 620, and they guarantee that they’ll find you the best available rate.

 LendingClub lenders will make loans up to $40,000.
-They do not advertise a minimum credit score.
+A minimum credit score of 600.

 Many of these services will work with borrowers at the lower end of the “good” range and even those with “fair” credit, but with a good score will get you lower interest rates and better terms.